jjroth89/Sous-Vide/README.md

 - Keypad

 ## Arduino Connection Diagram
+Note that a breadboard/circuit board is necessary for this setup.
+Your breadboard layout may differ from mine, I'm an electronics newbie!
 - Connect the 4.7kΩ resistor between the DS18B20 Vdd wire (red) and data wire (yellow)
 - Connect the DS18B20 data wire (yellow) to pin **A0**
+- Connect the DS18B20 Vdd wire (red) to pin **5V**
+- Connect the DS18B20 GND wire (black) to pin **GND**
 - Connect the pump relay to pin **A1**
 - Connect the heat relay to pin **A2**
-- Connect the keypad rows (rightmost half of the connector) to pins 9, 8, 7, 6
+- Connect the keypad rows (rightmost half of the connector) to pins **9, 8, 7, 6**
-- Connect the keypad columns (leftmost half of the connector) to pins 5, 4, 3, 2
+- Connect the keypad columns (leftmost half of the connector) to pins **5, 4, 3, 2**

 ## Setup
 1. Download and install the OneWire, DallasTemperature and Keypad libraries.
-2. Connect the temperature sensor, 4.7kΩ resistor, keypad, and relay module to the Arduino as per the connection diagram.
+2. Connect the temperature sensor, 4.7kΩ resistor, keypad, and relay module to the Arduino via breadboard as per the connection diagram.
-3. Upload the code to the Arduino and open the serial monitor.
+3. Upload the [code](https://github.com/jjroth89/Sous-Vide/blob/main/src/sous-vide.cpp) to the Arduino and open the serial monitor.
+If you're using the Arduino IDE, rename the **sous-vide.cpp** file to **sous-vide.ino** in order to open it.
 4. Follow the serial output in order to setup the device and start using it.

 ## Features to be added